 We had an opportunity to interview Lloyd, and he commented that The Tempest is his favorite of the Bard’s plays, and he’s nested in some very clever parallels in this film, once you scrape the shit off.
 All of the players from the play are present in the film.

-- Lloyd Kaufman also plays Anoinette (Antonius), Prospero’s devious sister.
+Lloyd Kaufman also plays Antoinette (Antonius), Prospero’s devious sister.

 This take on The Tempest has Big Al, Antoinette, and their cadre of ne’er do-well pharmaceutical executives and party guests on a pleasure yacht for a night of debauchery and decadence off the coast of North Korea.
 Prospero summons a pod of orca, and having fed these whales copious amounts of whale laxative, they leap over the boat unloading great torrents of whale diarrhea onto the passengers, and stirring up a literal monstrous shit storm that wrecks the boat, beaching it in… you guessed it… Tromaville, New Jersey.

 Prospero is out for revenge!
 Plotting and scheming abound, and love and happiness bloom.
-And sometimes these elements merge together.
+And sometimes, these elements merge.
 Like most Troma productions, this movie verges on a chaotic mess for much of the run time, always at risk of spinning so wildly out of control that you can’t piece together the plot.
 But, unlike many other Troma films that quickly ditch the narrative, the underpinnings of the Shakespearean roots manage to keep this film from coming apart at the seams.

-This is on the higher end of the acting ability scale for a Troma production, a real surprise.
-McGarrigle and Miller in particular are fantastic as the young lovers brought together by chance in Tromaville.
-They have terrific timing, particularly when together or when riffing off of Lloyd.
+This is on the higher end of the acting ability scale for a Troma production, which is a real surprise.
+McGarrigle and Miller in particular, are fantastic as the young lovers brought together by chance in Tromaville.
+They have terrific timing, particularly when together or riffing off Lloyd.
 My favorite joke in the movie, told with great deadpan was: